h4rdl0ckl3z/h4rdl0ckl3z/README.md

   </a>
 </p>

-> **Activity graph:** The previous Vercel-hosted activity graph endpoint is currently unavailable, so the activity area uses direct GitHub navigation instead of displaying a broken image.
+> GitHub Activity is kept separate from the profile overview so the README remains lightweight and avoids relying on an unavailable activity-graph endpoint.

 ---